Paolo Hendel: Life and career

 intense theatrical activity as author and actor of comic monologues, characterized by a satirical and surreal style.

-Hendel started appearing on television in 1985, then he got a large popularity in 1996, with the Italia 1 variety show Mai dire Gol, in which he created the successful character of "Carcarlo Pravettoni" a cynical capitalist who was candidate for mayor of Milan.
-Hendel also appeared in several films, starring the main roles in two films directed by Daniele Luchetti, It's Happening Tomorrow and The Week of the Sphinx.
+Hendel started appearing on television in 1985.
+He gained popularity in 1996 with the Italia 1 variety show Mai dire Gol.
+There he created the successful character of "Carcarlo Pravettoni" a cynical capitalist who was candidate for mayor of Milan.
+Hendel also appeared in several films.
+He had a lead role in two films directed by Daniele Luchetti: It's Happening Tomorrow and The Week of the Sphinx.